ga4gh/data-security/AAI/AAIConnectProfile.md

 5. Claim Clearinghouses MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

     1. Section 5.1.6 of RFC 6819 contains a SHOULD section that states `Ensure that client applications do not share tokens with 3rd parties.` This profile provides a mechanism for Clearinghouses to consume access tokens from multiple brokers in a manner that does not involve 3rd parties.
-Client applications should take care to not spread the tokens to any other services that would be considered 3rd parties.
+Client applications SHOULD take care to not spread the tokens to any other services that would be considered 3rd parties.

 6. If making use of [Embedded Tokens](#term-embedded-token):